kihana miraya ross

 Her current book project explores the ways Black girls and a Black woman educator create a fugitive space within a Black women’s studies elective class at a public high school in an urban district in Northern California.
 This manuscript constructs an ethnographic case study that explores both the ways Black girls experience antiblackness and hypersexualization in their larger school, and also, the numerous ways their production of Black Girl Space facilitates a reimagining of a Black girl identity and a radical Black subjectivity.
 This work builds on ross’ theorization of Black space in education and findings have implications for considering the ways Black educational fugitive space can serve to mitigate students’ racialized experiences and help students reimagine destructive notions of blackness in schools and in society.

-ross, k.m. (forthcoming).
+ross, k.m. (in press).
 Black space in education: (Anti)blackness in schools and the afterlife of segregation in Grant, C.A., Dumas, M.J., & Woodson, A.N.
 (Eds.).
 The Future is Black: Afropressimism, Fugitivity and Radical Hope in Education.
 Routledge.

 ross, k.m.
 (2019).
 Revisiting BlackCrit in education: Anti-Black reality and liberatory fantasy.
 Center for Critical Race Studies in Education at UCLA, 17 (1), 1-4.